ericlathrop/communitweet/README.md

 retweet-club-members
 ====================

-A twitter bot that retweets members of a club.
+A Twitter bot that retweets tweets that appear in your timeline that contain desired hash tags.

-This program will retweet tweets that appear in the user's timeline that has the desired hash tags.
+This uses the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming), which means the retweets should happen almost immediately.

 The configuration is stored in a JSON file that looks like: